 Dutch Easter food

-Speaking of baby animals you’ll find them everywhere at Easter time in the Netherlands.
-No, not real ones (although lambs may be an unfortunate exception to this).
-These animal babies are often of the miniature and edible kind — picture miniature bunnies made from chocolate, lambs crafted out of butter, and chicks made out of sugar. 🐥
+Speaking of baby animals, you’ll find them everywhere.
+No, not real ones, though.
+Picture miniature bunnies made from chocolate, lambs crafted out of butter, and chicks made out of sugar. 🐥

 Easter Sunday in the Netherlands